Twonarly1/decent-exchange/README.md

     Truffle v5.3.8

-open Ganache.
+open Ganache:

     import the first two accounts from Ganache into your MetaMask wallet.

 terminal: